 Printed Login Instructions

 In cases where the SSO and activation link options are unavailable, it may be required to generate login credentials and print these for distribution in deliverable packets.
 Where possible, every effort should be made to distribute login credentials digitally.
-If this is the option you are examining with your Awardco point of contact, please review and acknowledge the document attached to this article.
-The document discusses the best practices in password generation when utilizing the printed login dispersement option.
-Please feel free to discuss this document with your Awardco point of contact.
+If this is the option you are examining with your Awardco point of contact, please be sure to ask about password generation best practices and review the contact's guidance.

 In-platform Security Features